VerdantFox/blog_posts/posts/0009_playwright/playwright.md

     ...
 ```

 Much leaner.
 But the `browser` and `context` can be accessed when needed with their own fixtures.
-These are the most important fixtures you might use while writing Playwright pytests.
+The following is a list of the most important fixtures you might use while writing Playwright pytests.
 A full list of `pytest-playwright` fixtures can be found [here](https://playwright.dev/python/docs/test-runners#fixtures){: target="_blank", rel="noopener noreferrer" }.

 #### `browser`